Smart Buildings Enabled by 6G Communications: Abstract

 \section{Abstract}

-The smart building (SB), a promising solution to the fast-paced and continuous urbanization around the world, is an integration of a wide range of systems and services and involves a construction of multiple layers.
-The SB is capable of sensing, acquiring and processing a tremendous amount of data as well as performing proper action and adaptation accordingly.
-With rapid increases in the number of connected nodes and thereby the data transmission demand in SBs, conventional transmission and processing techniques are insufficient to provide satisfactory services.
-To enhance the intelligence of SBs and achieve efficient monitoring and control, both indoor visible light communications (VLC) and machine learning (ML) shall be applied jointly to construct a reliable data transmission network with powerful data processing and reasoning abilities.
-In this regard, we envision an SB framework enabled by indoor VLC and ML in this article.
+Smart building (SB), a promising solution to fast-paced and continuous urbanization around the world, includes the integration of a wide range of systems and services and involves the construction of multiple layers.
+SB is capable of sensing, acquiring, and processing a very large amount of data as well as performing appropriate actions and adaptation.
+Rapid increases in the number of connected nodes and thereby the data transmission demand of SB have led to conventional transmission and processing techniques becoming insufficient to provide satisfactory services.
+In order to enhance the intelligence of SBs and achieve efficient monitoring and control, sixth generation (6G) communication technologies, particularly indoor visible light communications (VLC) and machine learning (ML), are required to be incorporated in SBs.
+Herein, we envision a novel SB framework featuring a reliable data transmission network, powerful data processing, and reasoning abilities, all of which are enabled by 6G communications.
+Primary simulation results support the promising visions of the proposed SB framework.